datumbox/clamtk-gtk3/README.md

 ## Installation

 ### RPMs
 The easiest way to install ClamTk is to use the rpms.
-The commands `dnf` and `yum` will pull in any requirements.
+The commands `dnf` and `yum` will pull in requirements.

 First, start with the official repositories.

 `sudo yum install clamtk` or `sudo dnf install clamtk`.

 If this does not work, download the file from [the official site](https://gitlab.com/dave_m/clamtk/-/wikis/Home).
+You should be able to just double click the file for installation or upgrade.

+For these examples, we will use version 6.03.
+The name of the file may differ based on your distribution.

-From a terminal window:
+To install using a terminal window:

-`sudo yum install clamtk*.rpm` or `sudo dnf install clamtk*.rpm`
+`sudo yum install clamtk-6.03-1.el8.noarch.rpm` or `sudo dnf install clamtk-6.03-1.fc.noarch.rpm`

 To remove clamtk:

 `sudo yum erase clamtk` or `sudo dnf erase clamtk`.

 ### Source
 **Warning**: Don't do this.
-It's much easier to just double-click a .deb or .rpm.
+It's much easier to just double click a .deb or .rpm.
 Really, put down the source.

 The tarball contains all the sources.
 One way to do this, as tested on Fedora, is to run the following commands: